rh5rep/CTfDS/README.md

-# Hello
+# U.S. 2020 Election Tweets Analysis
-This is a sentimal analysis project for the course "Computational Tools for Data Science" at the Technical University of Denmark.
+This is a project for the course 02807 Computational Tools for Data Science at the Technical University of Denmark.
+In this project, a large datasets of social media posts has been analyzed to see whether social media activity could help predict the outcome of an election.
+To be more specific, the social media posts are from Twitter and they are about the 2020 U.S. Presidential Election.
+Using sentiment analysis, the political views of the posts have been mapped to provide a visual representation of Democratic and Republican support across different states.
+Additionally, locality-sensitive hashing (LSH) and TF-IDF were applied to find the most common topics discussed in the posts from Twitter.
+By comparing the most common topics with actual voter responses, it was investigated how closely social media activity alligns with people’s reasoning for voting choices.